brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 <img src="./images/tagFormAfter.png" width="600">

-To add extra information about the classification (tagging) of a thread in a specific subtopic.
+So  we are goint to add extra information about the classification (tagging) of a thread in a specific subtopic.

 So, let's look at GraphiQL.
+GraphiQL is a tool where you can see the documentation of a GraphQL server and also run queries and mutations in it.
 If you started the server it should be running under 127.0.0.1:8000/graphiql or any similar location.

-We will look more specifically on the mutation that is used to insert an information.
-An information is the relationship between a thread and a subtopic.
-You can understand it as a tag also.
+Let's see the mutation that is used to insert an Information.
+Information is an entity in our system.
+It's the relationship between a Thread and a Subtopic.
+You can also understand it as a tag.

 The mutation is called "informationRegisterForThread".
-I like putting the noun before the verb in order to aggregate mutations on the docs.
-That's a workaround I've found due to the non nested characterist of mutations.

 <img src="./images/informationRegisterForThreadBefore.png" width="400">

-You can see it expects a required id (ID!) and also an InformationInput object:
+You can see it expects a required id (ID!) and also an InformationInput object.
+If you click on that InformationInput, you will see it's schema:

 <img src="./images/informationInputBefore.png" width="400">

+BTW, I like putting the noun before the verb in order to aggregate mutations on the docs.
+That's a workaround I've found due to the non nested characterist of mutations.

-It might seem funny to have a nested InformationInput object nested into those args.
+It might seem funny or unnecessary to have a nested InformationInput object into those args.
 Specially because it now contains only one subtopicId field.
-But, this is a good practice when [designing a mutation](https://dev-blog.apollodata.com/designing-graphql-mutations-e09de826ed97) because you reserve names for future expansion of the schema and also simplify the API on the client.
+This is, indeed, a good practice when [designing a mutation](https://dev-blog.apollodata.com/designing-graphql-mutations-e09de826ed97) because you reserve names for future expansion of the schema and also simplify the API on the client.

-And this will help us now, because we will add our text field data to that object, so start changing our schema:
+And this will help us now.

+We need to add a new input field to that mutation, to register that extra 'about' text, and we can add that field inside our InformationInput object.
+So let's start by changing our schema:

 ```json
 #InformationInput.types.yml